 - 3-4 pitted Medjool dates or 2 tbsp or honey or maple syrup

 - Dairy free whipped cream (optional)

-- Add all ingredients (except whipped cream) into a blender and blend until completely smooth.
-The cacao nibs can be added to the blender or used as a topping.
-Top with whipped cream just before serving.
+- Add remaining ingredients into a blender and blend until completely smooth.
+Top with whipped cream and a sprinkle of chocolate chips just before serving.

 Cabbage and Corned Beef

 I think I remember my mother making this dish on a rare occasion growing up, but it was always that had a funny name and sparked little to no excitement when it was served.
 Along with many other culinary preferences, my appreciation for this dish changed after trying it several times as an adult!
 Since it’s not something that we include in our typical dinner rotation, it’s something unique and fun to serve around St. Patrick’s Day!
 Here’s a super delish recipe to bring a little Irish cuisine into your family’s St. Patty’s day celebration!
 It’s a little more high maintenance than the typical corned beef sold in stores because the brine is made from scratch.
 So you will need to do a little extra prep 3-5 days in advance in order to brine the brisket, but trust me…it’s well worth it!
 See cabbage lust in my children’s eyes below.